davenpi/davenpi.github.io/_hobbies/travel.md

 I've also been to parts of Canada (Vancouver and Montreal)

-Here's me with le cowboy squelette
+Here's me in Montreal with le cowboy squelette

 {% include figure.html path="assets/img/montreal_water.jpeg" title="Montreal" class="img-fluid rounded z-depth-1" %}